jiteshm17/Visualize-Yolo-annotations/README.md

 # Visualize-Yolo-annotations
-A simple tool that will help visualize bounding boxes in darknet/yolo format
+A simple tool that will help visualize bounding boxes in darknet/yolo format.
+The only package needed for this is work is OpenCV

 # Usage